Sun bear: Characteristics

 During feeding, the sun bear can extend its exceptionally long tongue to extract insects and honey.
 The teeth are very large, especially the canines, and the bite force quotient is high relative to its body size for reasons not well understood; a possible explanation could be its frequent opening of tropical hardwood trees with its powerful jaws and claws in pursuit of insects, larvae, or honey.
+The bite force is high for its size: a sun bear weighing 50 kg bites with a maximum force of 1907.3–2020.6 Newtons on the rear molar.
 The head is large, broad and heavy in proportion to the body, but the ears are proportionately smaller; the palate is wide in proportion to the skull.
-The overall unique morphology of this bear like its inward-turned front feet, flattened chest and powerful forelimbs with large claws indicates adaptations for extensive climbing.
+The overall unique morphology of this bear, such as its inward-turned front feet, flattened chest, and powerful fore limbs with large claws, indicates adaptations for extensive climbing.